succinctlabs/sp1/book/verification/off-chain-verification.md

 }
 ```

 Public values are serialized as big-endian `Fr` values.
-The default gnark serialization will work
+The default Gnark serialization will work
 out of the box.

 ## Wasm Verification